 Community Futures Peterborough (CFP) is a not-for-profit organization that stimulates economic development, diversity and employment opportunities throughout Peterborough County by providing an array of community and business development services.
 We are led by our dynamic volunteer Board of Directors who direct the vision for the organization.

 If you are interested in volunteering on our Board of Directors and have a passion for nurturing prosperity on your community, we invite you to forward an expression of interest with a resume to:

 Peter Gaffney was educated, and received his formal training in the UK.
 He relocated to the Peterborough area in 1981 and in 1992 moved to the US as General Manager with a Japanese transplant, returning to Peterborough in 1997.
 He has held General Management positions in various manufacturing companies, both in Canada and the United States, and has extensive engineering experience with large North American and Japanese automotive OEM’s.
 He retired in 2015 after sixteen years as the General Manager of Ritz Plastics.
 He has spent seven years on the board of GPAEDC (Peterborough Economic Development) and was Board Chair from 2014 through 2016.

 Grant Seabrooke – Vice-Chair

-Grant Seabrooke is a strong supporter for the economic growth of the Peterborough Community.
-In 1996 his company, Machine Dynamics Ltd., won the Industrial/Manufacturing Entrepreneur of the Year Award, having worked with large manufacturers in the areas of labor reduction, material handling, and process control.
-After selling his business in 2005, Grant turned his focus to consulting and his investment company.
+Today Grant continues to share his extensive knowledge and expertise through his own private investment and consulting firm, primarily focusing on advanced manufacturing having worked with large manufacturers in the areas of labor reduction, material handling, and process control.
 He currently holds the position of Expert in Residence at Greater Peterborough Innovation Cluster.